Latteralus/LiquidAssets/docs/dbplan.md

    - Test thoroughly after each update
    - Keep file size under 700 lines

-2. **Hybrid Functionality**
+2. **Database-Centric Functionality**
-   - Each manager should maintain both database and in-memory capabilities
+   - Wherever possible, switch managers to use database-only operations
-   - Use a feature flag (`useDatabase`) to toggle between modes
+   - Only retain in-memory capabilities if absolutely necessary for performance reasons
-   - Ensure backward compatibility during transition
+   - If a feature flag (useDatabase) is required, ensure it's only used for critical fallback situations

 3. **Gradual Optimization**
    - First, make the module work with the database